High-risk pregnancy: Know what to expect

 Whether you know ahead of time that you'll have a high-risk pregnancy or you simply want to do whatever you can to prevent a high-risk pregnancy, stick to the basics.
 For example:

 - Seek regular prenatal care.
 Prenatal visits can help your health care provider monitor your health and your baby's health.
-Depending on the circumstances, you might be referred to a specialist in maternal-fetal medicine, genetics, pediatrics or other areas.
+You might be referred to a specialist in maternal-fetal medicine, genetics, pediatrics or other areas.

 Do I need special tests?